 From then on the black Strat was seen most notably on the TV show ‘A Happening For Lulu’ in January 1969, Royal Albert Hall in February, Madison Square Garden in New York in May, Fillmore East in December, and Atlanta Pop Festival in July 1970 – just to name a few.
-To cut the long story short, from late 1968 to Jimi’s last gig in September 1970 it was either this black Stratocaster or a different white one – aside from few occasions when he picked up a Gibson.
-Photo below shows him with all three, taken sometime in late 1968.
-On the photo, we see a white rosewood Stratocaster, which soon became replaced with one with a maple neck, and the one he would eventually use at Woodstock.
+To cut the long story short, from late 1968 to Jimi’s last gig in September 1970 it was either this black Stratocaster or a different white one – aside from a few occasions when he picked up a Gibson.
+This photo shows him with all three, taken sometime in late 1968.
+In the photo, we see a white rosewood Stratocaster, which soon became replaced with one with a maple neck – the one he would eventually use at Woodstock.

 Jimi’s black Strat had a two-piece maple neck.
 This means that it was made from two pieces of maple (fretboard and the body of the neck), glued together after the truss rod was installed in between them.
 In comparison, the original 50s Stratocasters had a one-piece maple neck, with a walnut “skunk stripe” on the back.
 This piece of walnut filled the hole that allowed the truss rod to be installed.

 The third thing to point out is that Jimi’s guitar had “F” style tuning machines instead of the Kluson tuners used on the models from previous years.
 The new tuners were not made by Fender, but by Schaller.